Terraflock·Entropis·Ntrop·Xentrop

 Embodiment Dependency

-Compared brain with and without internal body signals.
+Compared brain with and without the embodied operating condition.

 DORMANT